 - advising the board of a plc in respect of their fiduciary duties as the group of circa 80 trading companies was restructured by their secured creditors

-Monica is a Partner in the Restructuring & Insolvency team.
+Monica is a Partner in the Restructuring and Insolvency team.

 Monica is a personal and corporate insolvency specialist providing advice on a range of contentious and non-contentious matters.
 Her experience includes the issuing and defending of statutory demands, bankruptcy petitions and winding-up applications, the investigation, prosecution and defence of preference claims and breach of directors' duties charges, the bringing and defending of proceedings based on alleged transactions at an undervalue, the bringing and defending of claims for the possession and sale of property.